-Teaching (for example, CPD, recruitment and retention)
+Teaching (for example, CPD, recruitment and

-Budgeted cost: £2000
+retention) Budgeted cost: £2000

-Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a reading scheme to support the implementation of our DfE validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
-Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF And 1 Training for staff to implement and time to incorporate materials into current scheme Improving Literacy in Key Stage 1 EEF (educationendowmentfoundation.org.uk) Purchase of standardised diagnostic assessments for reading and maths.
+Activity Evidence that supports this approach Challenge number(s) addressed Purchase of a reading scheme to support the implementation of our DfE_validated Systematic Synthetic Phonics programme to secure stronger phonics teaching for all pupils.
+Phonics approaches have a strong evidence base that indicates a positive impact on the accuracy of word reading (though not necessarily comprehension), particularly for disadvantaged pupils: Phonics Toolkit Strand Education Endowment Foundation EEF And Improving Literacy in Key Stage 1 EEF 1 incorporate materials into current scheme (educationendowmentfoundation.or g.u k) Purchase of standardised diagnostic assessments for reading and maths .
 Training for staff to ensure assessments are interpreted and administered correctly.
-Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: 1, 2 Improve the quality of social and emotional wellbeing (SEL) learning.
+Standardised tests can provide reliable insights into the specific strengths and weaknesses of each pupil to help ensure they receive the correct additional support through interventions or teacher instruction: 1, 2

+Improve the quality of social and emotional wellbeing (SEL) learning.
 SEL approaches will be embedded into routine educational practices and supported by professional development and training for staff.
-Training for SEL identified staff, and workshops for parents, on Zones of Regulation There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF Social and Emotional Learning. pdf(educationendowmentfoundation.or g.uk) 3, 4
+Training for SEL identified staff, and workshops for parents, on Zones of Regulation There is extensive evidence associating childhood social and emotional skills with improved outcomes at school and in later life (e.g., improved academic performance, attitudes, behaviour and relationships with peers): EEF_Social_and_Emotional_Learning. pdf(educationendowmentfoundation.or g.uk) 3, 4 --- -- ------